Boyden Promotes Gabrielle Robinson and Nessrine Salah to Managing Partners in the Middle East

 Accomplished regional executive search experts recognised for their contribution to Boyden, and to economic diversification and progress in the Middle East region

-/EIN News/ -- DUBAI, United Arab Emirates, July 06, 2023 (GLOBE NEWSWIRE) -- Boyden, a premier global leadership and talent advisory firm is delighted to announce the promotions of Gabrielle Robinson and Nessrine Salah to Managing Partner, Boyden Middle East, in recognition of their expertise, dedication and commitment to the region.
+/EIN News/ -- Dubai, July 06, 2023 (GLOBE NEWSWIRE) -- Boyden, a premier global leadership and talent advisory firm is delighted to announce the promotions of Gabrielle Robinson and Nessrine Salah to Managing Partner, Boyden Middle East, in recognition of their expertise, dedication and commitment to the region.

 Boyden has worked with clients in the wider MENA region for nearly 25 years.
 The team has developed an outstanding reputation as trusted advisors on the talent agenda to governments, family offices, investment firms, regional businesses and multinationals.
 Boyden Middle East provides leadership consulting, executive search, interim management and board services for all markets, specifically aligned with their respective strategic Visions.